-Operating on both jaws at once gives the surgeon the most flexibility to adjust the jaw bones and shape the face, giving the patient the best chance for a natural, aesthetically pleasing outcome.
-With this holistic approach, the surgeon attempts to improve all functional and cosmetic issues by reshaping, resizing or repositioning the upper and lower jaws to bring them into more optimal positions.
+Operating on both jaws at once gives the surgeon the most flexibility to adjust the jaw bones and shape the face.
+With this holistic approach, the surgeon attempts to improve both functional and cosmetic issues by reshaping, resizing or repositioning the upper and lower jaws to bring them into more optimal positions.

 Why Is Double Jaw Surgery Popular With Asians?